-Legendary Bay Area store returns to Los Angeles for a two day pop up record shop.
-Thousands of hand picked vinyl rarities, posters, handbills and other ephemera.
+Legendary Bay Area store returns to Los Angeles for a two day pop-up record shop with thousands of hand-picked vinyl rarities, posters, handbills and other ephemera.

 But this Rappcats pop up isn’t about Veltri boxing up the Groove Merchant’s crates and hauling them down the I-5 for a jaunt in his onetime hometown.
-He’s been stockpiling records for the event for the past year and is pulling numerous rarities from his personal collection for the sale.
+This is about one of a kind finds, and he’s also pulling numerous rarities from his personal collection for the sale.
 Paper goods – gig posters, handbills, movie slicks – and other ephemera will abound too.

 • Face masks required